harshhrathoree/expense-splitter/README.md

 # Expense Splitter

-A full-stack expense-sharing application inspired by Splitwise that helps groups track shared expenses, calculate balances, and settle debts efficiently.
+A full-stack expense-sharing application inspired by Splitwise that helps users manage group expenses, track balances, and settle debts efficiently.
+Built using the MERN stack with Docker support for seamless deployment.

+---

 ## Features